 A real industrial and cultural movement towards simplicity is observable already.
 Luxury is increasingly leaning into a Wabi-Sabi orientation: A return to more appreciation and care, as well as less consumption and the preference of local and natural sources of supply and materials.

-The step towards simplicity and natural minimalism is a reflection of our new zeitgeist.
+The step towards simplicity and natural minimalism as well as minimalist furniture is a reflection of our new zeitgeist.

 AUTHENTICITY OF MATERIALS